mattiaferrarini/smiles-mid-training/README.md

 ### Tokenization

-We implement specialized tokenizers to better represent molecular strings.For detailed implementation and usage, refer to the `custom_tokenizers/` folder.
+We implement specialized tokenizers to better represent molecular strings.
+For detailed implementation and usage, refer to the `custom_tokenizers/` folder.

-The special tokenizers are applied exclusively to the smiles formula, that are between the tags [START_SMILES] and [END_SMILES].
+The special tokenizers are applied exclusively to the SMILES formula, that are between the tags [START_SMILES] and [END_SMILES].
 The rest of the text is tokenized with Gemma 3 BaseTokenizer.

-In order to use any tokenizer different from the base one to tokenize the smiles string, its vocabulary has to be built first.
+In order to use any tokenizer different from the base one to tokenize the SMILES string, its vocabulary has to be built first.
 It is built either running `build_tokenizer.slurm` with the desired tokenizer in the field `['tokenizer']['chem_type']` of `configs/tokenizers/tokenizer` or running the dedicated slurm file.
 The script iterates on the whole dataset and builds a json with the tokenizer vocabulary.
 These vocabularies are already built and saved in `json/tokenizers`.

 In order to choose the right tokenizer when the model is trained, the right config file has to be passed to the "training.py" file.
 The ready-to-use configs are in the folder `configs/tokenizers` and are passed to the file setting `['tokenizer']['chem_type']` as desired in the file `configs/training/defaul_trl.yaml`.